ccapeng/programming/topic-looping.md

 		```
 		Make sure no index out of range error.

 - High order function
 	- javascript  : filter(), foreach(), reduce(), map()
+		- Some of js high order functions can be hard to read.

 	- The difference between `for` loop and high order function.
 		For the number calculation, they should be same.
 		But for the DOM manipulation, use high order function.
-		You need to understand javascript disclosure.
+		You need to understand javascript closure.

 - while
 	- By condition